 I bonds, formally Series I U.S. Savings Bonds, are government-issued inflation bonds.
 They secure income and asset growth for retirees.

 The Penny Hoarder’s senior writer and personal finance educator, Rachel Christian, emphasizes their safety(1).
-The U.S. government’s impeccable record ensures your money’s protection.
+The U.S. government’s impeccable record ensures the protection of your money.
 Plus, if inflation rises, you’ll earn a higher interest rate, a valuable hedge in retirement.

-These bonds are available to all investors, especially retirees, guarding against inflation.
+These bonds are available to all investors, especially retirees, and help guard against inflation.

 “In today’s high inflation climate, retirees face real financial risks,” cautions Paul Tyler, Nassau Financial Group’s chief marketing officer (1).
-I bonds offer a safeguard, even though their rate is guaranteed for only six months compared to other bonds with fixed rates.
+I bonds offer a safeguard, even though their rate is guaranteed for only 6 months, compared to other fixed-rate bonds.

 I bonds don’t pay interest upfront; they accumulate until you sell or the bond matures.